 Cohousing is a type of intentional, collaborative housing in which residents actively participate in the design and operation of their neighborhoods.
 Cohousing provides the privacy we are accustomed to within the community we seek.

-Cohousing residents are consciously committed to living as a community.
-The physical design encourages both social contact and individual space.
-Private homes contain all the features of conventional homes, but residents also have access to extensive common facilities such as open space, courtyards, a playground and a common house.
+Cohousing residents consciously commit to living as a community.
+The neighborhood’s physical design encourages both individual space and social contact.
+Private homes contain all the features of conventional homes, but residents also have access to extensive common facilities such as open space, courtyards, a playground, and a common house.

-Cohousing communities are usually designed as attached or single-family homes along one or more pedestrian streets or clustered around a courtyard.
-They range in size from 7 to 67 residences, the majority of them housing 20 to 40 households.
-Regardless of the size of the community, there are many opportunities for casual meetings between neighbors, as well as for deliberate gatherings such as celebrations, clubs and business meetings.
+Cohousing communities are usually designed as attached or single-family homes along one or more pedestrian streets or clustered around a central courtyard.
+Communities range in size from 7 to 67 units, the majority of them housing 20 to 40 households.
+Because neighbors commit to a relationship with one another, most cohousing communities use consensus as the basis for group decision-making.

-The common house is the social center of a community, with a large dining room and kitchen, lounge, recreational facilities, children’s spaces, and frequently a guest room, workshop and laundry room.
-Communities usually serve optional group meals in the common house at least two or three times a week.
+The common house is the social center of a cohousing community.
+Most common houses include a large dining room and kitchen, lounge, recreational facilities, children’s spaces, and frequently, a guest room, workshop, and laundry room.
+The common house is a great place for dining, celebrations, and entertainment.
+Communities may also serve optional group meals in the common house several times a week.
+Regardless of the size of the community, there are many opportunities for casual meetings between neighbors, as well as for deliberate gatherings such as traditions, clubs, and business meetings.

 Community members work together to care for the common property building a sense of cooperation, trust, and support.